View on GitHub

 Security

-WebPEER Network run over libp2p gossipsub protocol to enables communication between peers.
+WebPEER Network run over libp2p gossipsub protocol to enables secure communication between peers.

 By default, the gossipsub implementation will sign all messages with the author’s private key, and require a valid signature before accepting or propagating a message further.
 This prevents messages from being altered in flight, and allows recipients to authenticate the sender.